Learning Methods: Approach and Methodology

 In the workshop time there will be exercises, role plays and group work that we will learn from in a disciplined reflection process.
 The “here and now” experience will be used to learn about our impact on others and our own awareness and self management.
 We’ll also learn about how to work more effectively in and with teams.

-Our experience in designing and implementing parish initiatives (projects/interventions) will be reflected upon and learned from in a process of self, peer, and trainer/facilitator critique.
+Our experience in designing and implementing parish initiatives will be reflected upon and learned from in a process of self, peer, and trainer/facilitator critique.

 Theory & Methods

 As part of the mix, exams have proven to be a useful learning tool.
-We have used them in other programs over the years.
+We have used them in several programs over the years.
 They create a situation in which participants come to the program ready to enter into the action-learning process with a base of knowledge.
 That allows us to spend less time on presentations and more on application.
 We have seen a significant increase in learning since exams have been introduced in these programs.